LHMak/multinational-retail-data-centralisation75/README.md

 - **database_utils.py:** This script introduces the DatabaseConnector class, which is responsible for reading database credentials (in the form of a .YAML file); initialising an SQLAlchemy/psycopg2 engine to manage the connection to a database; listing the tables in a databse to allow selection of data for extraction and finally, uploading cleaned data to the target PostgreSQL database.
 - **data_extraction.py:** This script introduces the DataExtractor class, which is responsible for extracting data from a source and generating a pandas dataframe from it if cleaning is required.
 This class contains 5 extraction functions, which extract from the following source types: RDS tables, PDF documents, APIs, JSON and CSV files.
 - **data_cleaning.py:** This script introduces the DataCleaning class, which is responsible for taking in raw data and cleaning it.
 The data cleaning methods are different for each data source- but typically, null and erroneous entries are identified and removed, typos are corrected and columns are cast to their intended datatypes.

+## License Information
+This project is licensed under the terms of the MIT license.